hydrafog/glwall/README.md

 }
 ```

+`iMouse` is only updated when the compositor delivers pointer events to the wallpaper
+surface (typically when no other window is covering it).
+See `shaders/template.glsl`
-See `shaders/template.glsl` for a complete example.
+for a complete example and porting helpers.

 ## NixOS Module